Master’s Degree (MA) in Early Childhood Education

 Faculty Spotlight: UDC Early Childhood Education Graduate Program

-Dr. Anika Spratley Burtin is an Assistant Professor in the Graduate Education Program at the University of the District of Columbia and serves as the Graduate Program Coordinator.
+Dr. Anika Spratley Burtin is an Assistant Professor in the Graduate Education Program, and serves as the Graduate Program Coordinator.
 Dr. Burtin received her Bachelor’s degree from Spelman College.
-She obtained her Master’s degree in English Education from Teachers College, Columbia University and earned her doctorate in Learning Sciences from Northwestern University.
+She obtained her Master’s degree in English Education from Teachers College, Columbia University, and earned her doctorate in Learning Sciences from Northwestern University.
 She is a former high school English teacher and administrator.
 Her professional experience has always been situated in urban schools.
 She has worked as an educational consultant, curriculum writer, and professional development facilitator for schools in Washington, DC, Baltimore, and Chicago.
-As well, she has served as a national trainer for The College Board.
+She has also served as a national trainer for The College Board.
 Dr. Burtin’s research primarily focuses on issues of expert practice in teaching, specifically as it relates to literacy education, literary reasoning, and struggling adolescent readers.

 Career Pathways and Prospects

-The master’s degree program in early childhood education at the University of the District of Columbia prepares you for a career as teacher of children from preschool through third grade.
-With the program’s emphasis on theory and research, you are also prepared for advanced study or other education-related careers in advocacy or government.
+The master’s degree program in early childhood education at the University of the District of Columbia prepares students for a career as teacher of children from preschool through third grade.
+With the program’s emphasis on theory and research, students are also prepared for advanced study or other education-related careers in advocacy or government.